 Who pays for my medical care if I am injured?

-A: Minnesota is a No-Fault automobile insurance state, which means that it doesn’t matter who caused the accident to answer this question.
-If your injuries result from an auto accident your automobile insurer pays the medical bills (there are some exceptions to this, which should be reviewed with an attorney at Fullerton Law, P.A.).
+A: Minnesota is a No-Fault automobile insurance state, which means that it doesn’t matter who caused the accident to answer this FAQ.
+If your injuries result from an auto accident, your automobile insurer pays the medical bills (there are some exceptions to this, which should be reviewed with an attorney at Fullerton Law, P.A.).
 Click here for more information on no-fault benefits.

 What kind of medical care can I receive?

 A: Under No-Fault insurance you are entitled to go to any healthcare provider you choose.
 You may select a medical doctor, chiropractor, or other medical professional of your choice.